Web Design for SEO: 14 Dos and Don’ts

 6. Don’t Put Key Info Inside Images

-Pro Tip: Always include key information in regular text.
-This makes sure everyone can access the details they need and helps search engines understand and rank your content.
-If you’re sharing tables or important data, use HTML instead of images to keep it clear and accessible.
+Pro Tip: Keep important information in regular HTML text whenever possible.
+This makes your content easier for everyone to access and gives search engines and AI tools clear, readable information to understand and pull from.
+If you’re sharing tables, statistics, or other important data, use HTML instead of an image to keep the information accessible and easy to find.

 Ready to Improve Your SEO?